Frequently Asked Questions

 NDIS FAQS

-FREEDOM SOCIAL SKILLS IS NDIS REGISTERED
+FREEDOM THERAPY SERVICES IS NDIS REGISTERED

 All participants who are self-managed, plan-managed or NDIA managed are eligible to claim our services.

-Support categories covered by Freedom Social Skills:
+Support categories covered by Freedom Therapy Services:

 Core Supports